zigomir/rubber_ring/README.md

 # Rubber Ring - simple content editable CMS

-Named by The Smiths [song](http://www.youtube.com/watch?v=Cpf6gJU3520).

 ## About

 This CMS helps you build editable pages fast.
-You define which content (`image` or `text`) should be editable for your users.
+You define which content (`text`, `image`, `attachment`, ...) should be editable for your users.
 Limitation, that only developer sets what page parts are editable is good for keeping the design intact.
 It is basically backend for simple `contenteditable`.
 When done editing, only static assets will be published to production server.
+You only need a web server like Apache or Nginx.

+Named by The Smiths [song](http://www.youtube.com/watch?v=Cpf6gJU3520).

 ## Benefits over other content editable editors